-Examine how government affects our lives, and gain a deeper understanding of the forces that shape law, society, the economy, and politics.
-You'll develop in-depth knowledge of political systems, issues, and trends while you learn to conduct research, present arguments, and work and lead effectively.
+Gain a deeper understanding of the forces that shape law, society, the economy, and politics.
+At UBC’s Okanagan campus, you'll develop in-depth knowledge of political systems while you learn to conduct research, present arguments, and work and lead effectively.

 - Campus: Okanagan